dinaTheo/StreamflowForecastingNN-DynFus/README.md

 │  └── kernelshap_val_mul.py
 ├── README.md
 ├── LICENSE
+,

+## Stage 1: Data loading and preparing
-The `Data` folder contains the .py scripts that load and prepare the ERA5-Land Data and the river flow measurements from DEFRA/NRFA.

-The final data from these scripts, if run, are to be saved on the `Data/Final-data/`folder.
-This data have been already provided, therefore there is no need to run the load scripts if one is in a rush.
+The `Data` folder contains the .py scripts that load and prepare the ERA5-Land Data and the river flow measurements from DEFRA/NRFA APIs.
+The final data derived from these scripts are to be saved on the `Data/Final-data/` folder.
+This data have already been provided, therefore there is no need to run the load scripts if one is in a rush.

+## Stage 2: Data preprocessing and model development

-This data is used as inputs to the models, found in the `Models/` folder.
-When the models (the .py scripts) in this folder are run, they are outputtinng the predictions on the `Results/Saved-from-run-models` folder.
+The data coming from the previouss stage saved on `Data/Final-data/` is to be used as inputs to the models.
+All the models used can be found in the `Models/` folder (.py scripts).
+When the models in this folder are run, they are outputtinng the predictions on the `Results/Saved-from-run-models` folder.

+## Stage 3: Results

-Also, on the same `Results` folder, there are .ipynb files using the saved predictions from the models (`Results/Saved-from-run-models/`) to produce any visuals/graphs/table info.
+On the `Results` folder, the .ipynb files using the saved predictions from the models (on `Results/Saved-from-run-models/`) are to used produce any visuals/graphs/table info.

+## Stage 4: Explainability

-Finally, on the `XAI/` folder, the .py script for the KernelSHAP explainability method is being provided.
+Finally, on the `XAI/` folder, the .py script for the KernelSHAP explainability method that can be used in the same models is being provided.